esphome/esphome-docs/components/display/lcd_display.rst

 lcd_gpio Component
 ------------------

-The ``lcd_gpio`` version of this component addresses the screen directly and does not employ a PCF8574 module.
+The ``lcd_gpio`` version of this component addresses the screen directly and does not employ a GPIO expander module.
 Each of the data pins of the LCD needs a dedicated GPIO pin on the ESP.
-Connecting the screen this way offers faster refresh, especially in conjunction with an :ref:`LCD menu <lcd_menu>`.
+Connecting the screen this way offers faster refresh, especially in conjunction with an :ref:`LCD Menu <lcd_menu>`.

 .. figure:: images/lcd_gpio.svg
     :align: center